BestTimesToVisit.com Logo

 transport

-Download the Moovit app for easy navigation on Naples' public transport system.
-It's much better than Google Maps for local buses and the metro, showing real-time updates and alternative routes.
-Consider buying a Unico Campania travel card for cost-effective travel across the region.
+Download the Moovit app for easy navigation on Naples' public transport.
+It's much better than Google Maps for understanding the local bus routes, which can be confusing, and it shows real-time updates.
+Consider buying a Unico Campania travel card for cost-effective travel on buses, metro, and funiculars.

 food

-Venture beyond the tourist traps for authentic Neapolitan pizza.
-Look for smaller, family-run pizzerias in residential areas – they often have the best pizza at a fraction of the price.
-Ask locals for recommendations; they're usually happy to share their favorite spots.
+Venture beyond the main tourist drags for authentic Neapolitan pizza.
+Look for smaller, family-run pizzerias in residential areas – you'll find incredible pizza at a fraction of the price of the more famous spots.
+Ask locals for recommendations; they're usually happy to share their favorite hidden gems.

 money